DAM Best Practice: Tags vs Metadata

 Structural Metadata: Structural metadata defines how various parts of the compound object are applied together such as ordering individual pages to create a chapter.
 To preserve the architecture and security of complex digital assets

 A tag is a (relevant) keyword or term assigned to a piece of information (such as an internet bookmark, digital image, or computer file).
 This type of metadata helps to describe an item and allows it to be found again by browsing or searching.
-Tags become a more organic way of selecting - usually by the author or by the viewer - depending on the system.
+Depending on the system, tags become a more organic way of selecting - usually by the author or the viewer.

 Tag in DAM contains information on digital asset.